Philip Berrigan: Early life and education

 Berrigan was born in Two Harbors, Minnesota, a Midwestern, working-class town.
 He had five brothers, including the Jesuit fellow-activist and poet, Daniel Berrigan.
 His mother, Frieda (née Fromhart), was of German descent and deeply religious.
 His father, Tom Berrigan, was a second-generation Irish-Catholic, trade union member, socialist, and railway engineer.

-Philip Berrigan graduated from high school in Syracuse, New York, and was then employed cleaning trains for the New York Central Railroad.
-He played with a semi-professional baseball team.
+Berrigan graduated from high school in Syracuse, New York, and then was employed as a cleaner for the New York Central Railroad.
 In 1943, after a semester of schooling at St. Michael's College, Toronto, Berrigan was drafted into combat duty in World War II.
 He served in the artillery during the Battle of the Bulge (1945) and later became a second lieutenant in the infantry.
-He was deeply affected by racial segregation and racism during boot camp in the American South.
-Berrigan graduated with an English degree from the College of the Holy Cross, a Jesuit college in Worcester, Massachusetts.
+He was deeply affected by racial segregation and racism while completing boot camp in the American South.
+After the end of his military service, Berrigran enrolled at the College of the Holy Cross in Worcester, Massachusetts, graduating with a Bachelor of Arts in English literature in 1950.